-Over the entire week, congestion rents are much higher than in the “favourable wind case”, and the binary equilibrium method identified reductions of compensation payments of up to 35\%, at no discernible loss of aggregate, or gross, welfare (i.e. before compensation payments.
+Over the entire week, congestion rents are much higher than in the “favourable wind case”, and the binary equilibrium method identified reductions of compensation payments of up to 35\%, at no discernible loss of aggregate welfare (i.e. before compensation payments).
 In Table~\ref{table:numerical_tests}, we show both the compensation required to guarantee no losses as well as the incentive-compatible compensation payments (“IC comp”), in line with the discussion in Section~\ref{sec:model:comparison} (Problem~\ref{twostage:problem}).
-Note that the compensation payments are around 10\% of generators profits – they may seem small compared to the overall welfare, but this is because the consumer surplus is computed as the difference between the actual price and the load-shedding price bound.

-Over the entire week, congestion rents are much higher than in the case with favorable wind conditions, and the binary equilibrium method identified reductions of compensation payments of up to 35\%, at no discernible loss of aggregate welfare.
-For further details, please refer to \texttt{output/report\_MOPBQE\_region\_1\_2\_wind\_unfav.gdx} in the github repository.
+The compensation payments are around 10\% of generators profits – they may seem small compared to the overall welfare, but this is because the consumer surplus is computed as the difference between the actual price and the load-shedding price bound.
+Congestion rents are much higher than in the case with favourable wind conditions, and the binary equilibrium method identified reductions of compensation payments of up to 35\%, at no discernible loss of aggregate welfare.
+For further details, please refer to \texttt{output/report\_MOPBQE\_region\_1\_2\_wind\_unfav.gdx} in the GitHub repository.

 Last, let us point out that there are almost 10,000~dispatch options for the 64~generators, already accounting for eliminating all dispatch schedules that are not possible due to minimum up- or downtime constraints (this is shown in the report “dispatch options” in the gdx report file).
 If one were to try brute-force enumeration of all permutations of options to determine stable Nash equilibria, this would require to solve $10^{128}$~equilibrium problems for these test instances.
 In all cases, we also tried to solve the binary-equilibrium model directly without using the starting point derived from the socially optimal outcome.
 In no case was a solution found within the specified time limit of one hour.